kinnison/infrafish/README.md

 `tools/make-root-ssh` utility.
 It will put them into the right SOPS file for you.
 As with the WG keys, this might overwrite so be careful.

+Next in order to support backing things up you will need to log into the backup service and create a dir and user for the host.

 ## Required data in `hosts.nix`

 The host must be present in the `hosts.nix` file.
 Each entry provides